CodeAssociate/CA.Blocks.DataAccess/Documentation/GettingStarted/getting-started.md

 ﻿
-The CA.Blocks.DataAccess have been published to NuGet.
-First thing that you need to decide is which provider we want to use.
+The CA.Blocks.DataAccess has been published to NuGet.
+The first thing that you need to decide is which provider you want to use.

 For SQL server https://www.nuget.org/packages/CA.Blocks.SQLServerDataAccess/